bsod90/ktx/README.md

 # ktx
-Ktx is a lightweight terminal-ui utility for editing Kubernetes config
+Ktx is a lightweight terminal-ui utility for editing kubectl config